 Ready, Set, Go! is the new mantra of the Los Angeles Fire Department, the LA County Fire Department, CAL Fire, and other fire agencies around the state when instructing California residents how best to keep themselves safe during fire season.
 That three-step set of instructions translates, basically, as follows: 1.
-Create an evacuation plan for your family well before fire season starts; 2.
-Get everything packed and ready for evacuation when a fire breaks out in your general vicinity; 3.
-If you are told to evacuate, or if you just think things are starting to look dicey, leave!
-Beat feet!
+Create an evacuation plan for your family well before fire season starts, and review it, so if an emergency hits and the pressure is on, you already know what steps to follow; 2.
+If and when a fire breaks out in your general vicinity, get everything packed and ready to follow your evacuation plan; 3.
+If you are told to evacuate, or if you just think things are starting to look dicey, leave.
+Don’t hesitate.
+You have a plan, so put it in motion.
 Go!

 Fire comes to Sylmar

-On Thursday, October 10, 2019, at approximately 9:02 p.m., the Saddle Ridge Fire ignited at the point where Interstate 210 and Yarnell Street meet in Sylmar, California, a location that was exactly .8 miles from Barry J. Nidorf Juvenile Hall, also located in Sylmar, which is one of two Los Angeles County Probation’s juvenile halls that are still in operation.
+On Thursday, October 10, 2019, at approximately 9:02 p.m., the Saddle Ridge Fire ignited at the point where Interstate 210 and Yarnell Street meet in Sylmar, California, a location that was exactly .8 miles from Barry J. Nidorf Juvenile Hall, also located in Sylmar, which is one of two (out of the original three) Los Angeles County Probation’s juvenile halls that are still in operation.

 By around 10:30 p.m.
 Probation higher-ups had concluded that the 278 kids residing at Barry J, as the facility is known, would need to be evacuated along with various staff members and others working with the kids that night.